codyscode/bft-fuse/README.md

 the other replicas.
 Don't set this to anywhere critical, like your root directory, as the protocol can periodically delete files in this directory.

-Clients (BFTFuse.java) require two argumets: the clientID, for the BFT-SMaRt protocol, and the mountPath, which is the directory the FUSE filesystem will be mounted to.
+Clients (BFTFuse.java) require two arguments: the clientID, for the BFT-SMaRt protocol, and the mountPath, which is the directory the FUSE filesystem will be mounted to.
 The demo.sh script sets mountPath to be bft-fuse/clients/client* but you can set this to any empty directory.

+## Side Notes
+There are currently 14 filesystem operations implemented, enough to have a decent working filesystem, but I hope to add more in the future.